List of Marvel Comics characters: K: Kamran

-Kamran is a fictional character appearing in American comic books published by Marvel Comics.
-He was created by G. Willow Wilson and Takeshi Miyazawa and first appeared in Ms. Marvel (vol. 3) #13 (March 2015).
+Kamran was created by G. Willow Wilson and Takeshi Miyazawa and first appeared in Ms. Marvel (vol. 3) #13 (March 2015).

 Kamran is a young Pakistani American who discovers his Inhuman heritage after being exposed to the Terrigen Mists which grants him bio-luminescent abilities.
 After moving from Houston to Jersey City, Kamran is reintroduced to Kamala Khan whose parents are friends with his, and the two quickly bond over their shared interests.
 After witnessing Kamala change into her alter ego, Ms. Marvel, Kamran reveals his secret to her, which makes her smitten with him.
 Kamran offers Kamala a ride to school, but instead of taking her to school, he kidnaps her and takes her to his boss, the Inhuman crime boss Lineage who hopes to recruit Ms. Marvel into his gang.
-Ms. Marvel can fight off Kamran and Lineage and escape from them.
-Desperate to prove himself to Lineage, Kamran kidnaps Kamala's brother Aamir and exposes him to stolen Terrigen Mists to awaken Aamir's Inhuman powers.
-Despite the substance not being Terrigen Mists, Aamir gains the ability to generate psychic force fields which he uses to overpower Kamran.
+Ms. Marvel fights off Kamran and Lineage and escape from them.
+Desperate to prove himself to Lineage, Kamran kidnaps Kamala's brother Aamir and exposes him to stolen Terrigen Mists, which awaken his Inhuman ability to create psychic shields.

 Sometime later, Kamran approaches Ms. Marvel, apologizing for his actions, and attempts to reconcile with her.
 They are interrupted by Shang-Chi, who reveals that Kamran had stolen the mystical Eyes of the Dragon from the Five Weapons Society and was planning on using them to steal Ms. Marvel's life force to empower Lineage.
-Ms. Marvel, Shang-Chi, and the Five Weapons Society can apprehend Kamran and recover the Eyes.
+Ms. Marvel, Shang-Chi, and the Five Weapons Society apprehend Kamran and recover the Eyes.

-Kamran in other media
+Kamran and Lineage capture Ms. Marvel while she is on a field trip in New Orleans and use her as bait to lure Photon, but the two villains are defeated by the heroines and taken to the authorities.

+Kamran's body emits brilliant blue-white energy.
+Using the energy stored within his body, Kamran can channel that energy by expelling it as a discharge or transferring the energy into an object causing it to glow and then explode.

-Kamran appears in the Marvel Cinematic Universe / Disney+ series Ms. Marvel, portrayed by Rish Shah.
+Kamran appears in Ms. Marvel (2022), portrayed by Rish Shah.
 This version is a Jinn, a member of the Clandestine, and the son of the group's leader Najma.
-While attempting to recruit Kamala Khan to aid them in breaking the Veil of Noor, his relationship with Najma becomes strained due to his perceived inability to do so fast enough.
-After Najma eventually realizes the error of his ways and sacrifices herself to close the Veil of Noor, she transfers her powers to Kamran, but initially lacks control of them and gets into trouble with the Department of Damage Control before Khan rescues him and sends him to Pakistan to work with the Red Daggers.